Nikolai558/ERAM_2_GEOJSON/README.md

    - Rename each file to reflect its contents, incorporating any naming conventions used by your facility.

 3. **Validate the New GeoMap**
-   - Compare the new GeoMap you’ve constructed with the Raw GeoMap.
+   - Compare the new GeoMap youâ€™ve constructed with the Raw GeoMap.
    - Ensure that the new GeoMap matches the Raw GeoMap as closely as desired.

 4. **Maintain and Manipulate the Data**
    Once the new GeoMap is finalized, it is recommended to manipulate and maintain this data.

+---

+## Licence

+ERAM_2_GEOJSON  Copyright (C) 2025 Kyle Sanders, Nikolas Boling

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ---